rhobs/configuration/docs/sop/observatorium.md

 * Check on the health of Thanos Receive.
   * Check the Thanos Receive [dashboard](https://grafana.app-sre.devshift.net/d/916a852b00ccc5ed81056644718fa4fb/thanos-receive)
   * Check the logs of the Thanos Receive pods.
+* Reach out to @observatorium-oncall or @observatorium-support in #forum-observatorium for help.

 ## TelemeterServerMetricsWriteLatencyErrorBudgetBurning